efornara/frt/doc/Usage.md

 	~/demo $ cd
 	~ $ godot2.frt.bin -path demo

+You cal also run a demo PCK/ZIP directly:

+	~ $ godot2.frt.bin -main_pack ~/Downloads/21_2d_platformer.zip

-You can also put the demo ZIP in the same directory as the binary and give them the same base name:
+You can finally put the demo PCK/ZIP in the same directory as the binary and give them the same base name:

 	~ $ mkdir tmp
 	~ $ cd tmp